 It’s been quieter but still no chicks and fawns.
 What mother would bring her little ones near all that noise.
 A couple weeks later the couple took their travel trailer down to El Paso for a month.

 A week and a half later, I looked up and saw some turkeys.
 The two on the right are this year’s birds and are were well on their way to being full grown.
 I was bummed that I missed seeing them grow but pleased they were coming around for the scratch grain and water.
-See the hummingbird that flew into the shot?
+Note the hummingbird that flew into the shot.

 A few days later, a hen came by with younger chicks.
 Yes, there are gods.